 An Old Mine

-On the bottom floor of the museum there is an exhibit of an old mine.
+On the bottom floor of the museum, there is an exhibit of an old mine.
 The miners in the past had to work hard to extract the gems from the earth.
 Two lit cases held an exhibit of rocks of varied colors.
-However, the real beauty of the gems are showcased when the lights are turned off and long wave and sort wave ultraviolent fluorescent minerals are highlighted.
+However, the real beauty of the gems is showcased when the lights are turned off and long-wave and short-wave ultraviolent fluorescent minerals are highlighted.

-The rocks glow with different colors and intensity.
+The rocks glow with different colors and intensities.
 How did they know this?
 The incandescent lights will come on and you can see a simple round rock that had so much color when the fluorescent lights are on.
-Who decided or knew to use the fluorescent lights on the rocks.
-You would easily pass them by and not even know the beauty.
+Who decided or knew to use the fluorescent lights on the rocks?
+You would easily pass them by and not even know their beauty.

-The miners worked with pick and shovel before modern instruments were developed.
+The miners worked with picks and shovels before modern instruments were developed.
 It is amazing what they did with so little.
 Many of the instruments used in the late 18th century were on display.
 We have come a long way from those times.
 However, it is still the same rocks that were mined a long time ago that we now also mine and use.